 Gordon and Betty Moore Foundation: Data Sharing Philosophy and Data Sharing and Management Plans (pdf)

-Digital Curation Centre: Overview of funders’ data policies
+Digital Curation Centre: Overview of UK funders’ data policies

 Sherpa/Juliet: Research funders’ open access policies